gabihodoroaga/simpleredirect/readme.md

 # simpleredirect

-A basic redirect server that can be used as a backend for GKE Ingress to redirect one domain to another on GCP.
+A basic redirect server written in go that can be used as a backend for GKE Ingress to redirect one domain to another on GCP.

 ## Features